maptv/maptv.github.io/dec/date/index.md

 to -1, where <span class="orange">n</span> is the number of days in the year.
-Doty values outside these [bounds](https://en.wikipedia.org/wiki/Upper_and_lower_bounds#:~:text=an%20upper%20bound%20or%20majorant%5B1%5D%20of%20a%20subset%20S%20of%20some%20preordered%20set%20(K%2C%20%E2%89%A4)%20is%20an%20element%20of%20K%20that%20is%20greater%20than%20or%20equal%20to%20every%20element%20of%20S.%5B2%5D%5B3%5D%20Dually%2C%20a%20lower%20bound%20or%20minorant%20of%20S%20is%20defined%20to%20be%20an%20element%20of%20K%20that%20is%20less%20than%20or%20equal%20to%20every%20element%20of%20S) simply belong to a previous or a subsequent year.
+Doty values outside these [bounds](https://en.wikipedia.org/wiki/Upper_and_lower_bounds#:~:text=an%20upper%20bound%20or%20majorant%5B1%5D%20of%20a%20subset%20S%20of%20some%20preordered%20set%20(K%2C%20%E2%89%A4)%20is%20an%20element%20of%20K%20that%20is%20greater%20than%20or%20equal%20to%20every%20element%20of%20S.%5B2%5D%5B3%5D%20Dually%2C%20a%20lower%20bound%20or%20minorant%20of%20S%20is%20defined%20to%20be%20an%20element%20of%20K%20that%20is%20less%20than%20or%20equal%20to%20every%20element%20of%20S) represent days in previous or subsequent years.

 The Play▶️button above cycles🔄through every doty, month, and day of the month in the plots so that each day gets its turn to be highlighted with